braze-inc/braze-docs/_docs/_api/objects_filters/event_object.md

 ## Event Objects

 Using the example provided above, we can see that someone watched a trailer recently, and then rented a movie.
 While we cannot go into a campaign and segment the users based on these properties, we can use these properties strategically like using them in the form of a receipt, to send a custom message through a channel using Liquid.
-For example, "Hello __Beth__, Thanks for renting __The Sad Egg__ by __Dan Alexander__ for __$30__!"
+For example, "Hello __Beth__, Thanks for renting __The Sad Egg__ by __Dan Alexander__, here are some recommended movies based on your rental..."

 [1]: https://www.braze.com/docs/developer_guide/home/